JetBrains/teamcity-documentation/topics/net.md

 <td>

-List of targets separated by spaces or semicolons.
+List of targets separated by a space or semicolon.
 A target is an arbitrary script for your project purposes.
 Click the list icon next to the field to view available targets.

 </td>